 You cannot enroll in Medicare until you become eligible for it.
+If you retire before you're eligible for Medicare, your regular FEHB benefits will continue.

-For most people, your initial eligibility period begins three months before your 65th birthday.
+For most people, your initial eligibility period begins three (3) months before your 65th birthday.
 It ends three months after your 65th birthday.

-If you receive social security benefits at least four months before turning 65, you'll automatically be enrolled in Medicare Part A and Part B. Your coverage will start the first day of the month of your 65th birthday (if your birthday is on the first of the month, your coverage will start the month prior to your birthday).
+If you receive Social Security benefits at least four (4) months before turning 65, you'll automatically be enrolled in Medicare Part A and Part B. Your coverage will start the first day of the month of your 65th birthday (if your birthday is on the first of the month, your coverage will start the month prior to your birthday).

-If you are receiving social security benefits, you can opt out of receiving Part B coverage if you want.
+If you are receiving Social Security benefits, you can opt out of receiving Part B coverage if you want.
 In order to opt out, you'll need to follow the directions you're provided with your Medicare member ID card.
 You'll receive the card three months before you turn 65.